ooyala/termite/README.md

 Logging Dynamically
 ===================

-Create a logger with something like:
+Create a logger with something like one of these:

   @logger = Termite::Logger.new
+  @logger = Termite::Logger.new :component => "MyLibrary"

 Then use it like a regular logger, possibly with options: